top of page

 I had come to realise in the first year that there was a direct correlation between attendances and how popular the rugby club was, so we had to find a way to make every sport count, whilst still having a showpiece event to gather round.

 To that end with the help of convenient fixture scheduling in Wales, the Varsity Day was created, with every result counting and every performance highlighted.
 It meant that 600+ Cardiff students had to attend; they did, enjoyed and created an awesome atmosphere and competition that now sees 15,000+ congregate annually.
-Pretty obviously the idea spread, I created a lot, dozens more evolved.
+Pretty obviously the idea spread, I created a lot, dozens more evolbved, everyone inspired by what had been created elsewhere..

-Thanks to those brave enough to take the idea on in 1996, over 1600 rugby playing students annually enjoy for what many is the highlight of their playing careers.
-I am certain that over time it would have occurred, but Oxfam were innovative to kick start the project and showed what could be done.
+Thanks to those brave enough to take the idea on in 1996, over 30,000 students annually enjoy for what many is the highlight of their students days.
+I am certain that over time it would have occurred, but Oxfam were innovative to kick start the project and showed what could be done with student sport.
 BUCS Super Rugby certainly has its origins in this work.

 bottom of page